maximtrp/bitermplus/docs/source/tutorial.rst

 Inference
 ---------

-Now, we want to calculate documents vs topics probability matrix (make an inference).
+Now, we will calculate documents vs topics probability matrix (make an inference).

 .. code-block:: python